theNewDynamic/oregonsadventurecoast.com/content/event/star-trek-film-festival-marathon.md

 {{< spacer "30" >}}

-## **Experience the Magic of Christmas in July at the Historic Egyptian Theatre!**
+## **Boldly Go to the Star Trek Marathon at the Historic Egyptian Theatre!**

-On July 25–26, escape the summer heat and step into a winter wonderland of holiday cheer at the Historic Egyptian Theatre in Coos Bay! **The Christmas in July Film Festival** brings beloved holiday classics back to the big screen—including *Elf*, *Home Alone*, and *The Shop Around the Corner*—for a weekend of laughter, nostalgia, and heartwarming fun.
+On **September 5–6**, embark on an epic journey through space and time at the Historic Egyptian Theatre in Coos Bay!
+The **Star Trek Weekend Marathon** brings three fan-favorite films back to the big screen—*Star Trek II: The Wrath of Khan*, *Star Trek III: The Search for Spock*, and *Star Trek IV: The Voyage Home*—for a two-day celebration of sci-fi adventure, camaraderie, and intergalactic drama.

-As the Egyptian Theatre approaches its 100th anniversary in 2025, there’s no better place to relive these timeless favorites than inside this beautifully preserved movie palace.
-With its golden-era charm and festive atmosphere, you’ll feel like you’ve been transported straight to the North Pole (without the snow!).
+As the Egyptian Theatre nears its 100th anniversary in 2025, this beautifully restored movie palace is the perfect setting to revisit these cinematic voyages.
+With its iconic architecture and vintage movie magic, you’ll feel like you’re stepping onto the bridge of the Enterprise itself.

-Bring your friends, family, or that one cousin who keeps their Christmas lights up year-round—and celebrate the season of joy a little early this year.
-Whether you’ve watched these films a hundred times or are experiencing them for the first time, this holiday weekend at the Egyptian Theatre is sure to warm your heart.
+Whether you’re a lifelong Trekkie or a curious newcomer, join fellow fans for a weekend of legendary storytelling, unforgettable characters, and warp-speed nostalgia.
+Set your phasers to fun—this Star Trek Marathon at the Egyptian Theatre is one mission you won’t want to miss.

 <a href="https://www.egyptiantheatre.events" target="_blank" rel="noopener">Visit the Egyptian Theatre’s website for showtimes and details.</a>